 Temple Rome Semester

-Temple University Rome offers a semester or academic year program designed primarily for third-year undergraduate students.
-The program offers five academic program areas (Architecture; Communication; Liberal Arts and Italian Studies; Visual Arts; and International Business), but an interdisciplinary approach is encouraged.
+Temple University Rome offers a semester or academic year program, with seven academic areas (Architecture and Urban Studies; Business; Engineering; Humanities/Social Sciences, including Italian Language and Culture; Media and Communication; Sport, Tourism and Hospitality; and Visual Arts.), but an interdisciplinary approach is encouraged.
 Internships are available.

 Temple Rome Undergraduate Summer